inEmmetable/Honest-Work/content/nav-homepage/_index.md

                                   Potentially connect with other workers at your company who you might not have known where also passionate about making a change, and start planning together!
                               </li>
                           </ul>
+faq_title_three: Who can join the Honest Work community?
+faq_content_three: |-
+  We’re open to all workers who are passionate about making the world a better place.
+Though to ensure workers feel able to talk freely, we will generally exclude anyone in a management or human resources role, journalists seeking to do reporting on other workers, and those seeking to promote products or services to other members.

+  Members will be allowed to remain anonymous on the platform, but we will seek to validate you meet the above requirements during registration.
+Fair enough?

 ---